kevinw/jai-imgui/README.md

 ![a screenshot showing the demo window](docs/screenshot1.png)

-Currently based on ImGui 1.80 WIP.
+Currently this repo has binaries for the `docking` branch of ImGui 1.80 WIP.

 Windows only at the moment.
 (If you want to add macOS or Linux support, you'll need to implement a function like `get_windows_symbols` which demangles C++ function names from the DLL for your platform.
 Please send a pull request if you do!)
 The Windows code uses [dumpbin.exe](https://docs.microsoft.com/en-us/cpp/build/reference/dumpbin-reference) for this purpose.